Quickstart

 1. First run

-- Detect installed tools. atrium scans your
+- Connect a tool. atrium scans your

 2. Launch an agent